yosriayed/cplease/README.md

 assert(result == 42);
 ```
 plz::thread_pool uses instances of std::jthreads.
-So the user can enqueue a callable object that take a std::stop_token as its last argument called with workers jthread stop token for gracefull task cancellation when the the jthread tries to stop.
+So the user can enqueue a callable object that take a std::stop_token as its last argument. the task will be called with the stop token of the worker jthread for gracefull task cancellation when the the jthread tries to stop.

 ```cpp
 plz::thread_pool pool(3);